 As local government, we need to consider the effects of a changing climate on our communities and build our city's climate resilience to respond to those effects.
-We are co-designing 'the approach' and solutions with the community and partners that will outline and inform our approach to informing future work.
-Through incentives, providing information, regulation and the construction and maintenance of infrastructure such as roads and cycleways, Hutt City Council can affect city-wide emissions.
+We will look to co-design the approach and solutions with the community and partners that will outline and inform our approach to informing future work.
+Through incentives, providing information, regulation and the construction and maintenance of infrastructure such as roads, cycleways and Silverstream Landfill, Hutt City Council can affect city-wide emissions.

-ty's response to climate change council roles and tools.
-Leader City strategyProcurementCity leadership Regulator Local roading authority - local transport network Building consent authority Resource Management Act District Plan By-laws Long-term plan Advocate National and regional government lobbying Local government integration and partnerships Connector Relationships - existing and potential new ones Council facilities Investor Co-investment in local projectsCommunity funding Employer One of the large employers in the city Role modelling how to reduce a carbon footprint Educator/communicator Provider of InformationEnviroschools Planner Planning and delivering transport, infrastructure and urban regeneration
+We can support our city's response to climate change through the following council roles and tools.

+Leader City strategy Procurement City leadership Regulator Local roading authority - local transport network Building consent authority Resource Management Act District Plan By-laws Long-term plan Advocate National and regional government lobbying Local government integration and partnerships Connector Relationships - existing and potential new ones Council facilities Investor Co-investment in local projects Community funding Employer One of the large employers in the city Role modelling how to reduce a carbon footprint Educator/communicator Provider of Information Enviroschools Planner Planning and delivering transport, infrastructure and urban regeneration